-Jesus rode into Jerusalem and showed that He is the true King of Kings.
+Jesus rode into Jerusalem, showing that He is the true King of Kings.
 Jesus is our King of Kings and Lord of Lords.
 There is no one like Him!
 He alone deserves our praise.
 What are some ways we can worship Jesus as our King?
 Invite answers.
 Those are great thoughts.

-Today we're going to have our own parade to celebrate and honor Jesus as our King.
-Play worship music.
-Give children streamers and musical instruments and invite them to march and parade around the classroom singing praises to God for being the King of Kings.
+Today we are going to spend some time worshipping God using different worship postures.
+Play worship music and invite students to spread around the classroom and worship however they want during this time.
+They can stand and sing, sit, kneel, raise their hands, etc., as they worship Jesus as the King of Kings.
+In addition, show children the paper and pens, in case they prefer to write a letter to God or make a drawing during this time.